DeSales University Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-DeSales is ranked #496 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.
-This is an improvement over the previous year, when DeSales held the #553 spot on the Best Overall Colleges list.
+According to College Factual's 2023 analysis, DeSales is ranked #455 out of 2,241 schools in the nation that were analyzed for overall quality.
+This is an improvement over the previous year, when DeSales held the #496 spot on the Best Overall Colleges list.

 Is It Hard to Get Into DeSales?